-Our attorneys have more than 30 years of experience handling matters for clients involving areas such as civil litigation, business litigation, estate planning and administration, probate, wills and trusts, tax, business law, entity formation, real estate development, financing, land use, zoning and site plan approvals, leasing, quiet title actions, and bankruptcy and creditors’ rights.
+Our attorneys have been established on the Treasure Coast for 32 years – handling matters for clients involving areas such as civil litigation, business litigation, estate planning and administration, probate, wills and trusts, tax, business law, entity formation, real estate development, financing, land use, zoning and site plan approvals, leasing, quiet title actions, and bankruptcy and creditors’ rights.
 View the list of representative experience provided by our attorneys in the Stuart office.

 We understand the challenges that businesses and individuals face in today’s ever-changing economy.
 That is why our goal is to provide you with thoughtful and innovative legal solutions – in a timely manner – while meeting or, we hope, exceeding your expectations.